decoderkurt/KindleTool/README.md

 	Options:
 		-c, --stdout                Write to standard output, keeping original files unchanged -i, --info                  Just print the package information, no conversion done -s, --sig                   OTA V2 updates only.
-Extract the package signature.
+Extract the payload signature.
 		-k, --keep                  Don't delete the input package.
 		-u, --unsigned              Assume input is an unsigned package -w, --unwrap                Just unwrap the package, if it's wrapped in an UpdateSignature header